jessica-younker/Bug-Environs/README.md

 # Bug-Environs
-Web application using Augluar and DjangoREST Framework with ElasticSearch built over two weeks for my backend capstone project at Nashville Software School.
+Web application using Augluar and DjangoREST Framework with ElasticSearch and Kibana built over two weeks for my backend capstone project at Nashville Software School.

 ## To use: